-Although any of the university libraries may meet specific needs, the staff and students of the Schools of Education, Librarian-ship and Social Work are served mainly by the Social Sciences and Humanities Library and the undergraduate collection while those of the School of Health Administration are served mainly by the Biomedical Library and undergraduate collection.
+Although any of the university libraries may meet specific needs, the staff and students of the Schools of Education, Librarianship and Social Work are served mainly by the Social Sciences and Humanities Library and the undergraduate collection while those of the School of Health Administration are served mainly by the Biomedical Library and undergraduate collection.

 Social Sciences and Humanities

 Librarian Pat Howard

 Biomedical Librarian Monica Davis

 Law Librarian Rob Brian

 Physical Sciences Librarian Marian Bate

-admission to the School of Social Work, and elect a collective which maintains a formal liaison with the School's staff.
+the Head of School.
+Students become members of the Association automatically on admission to the School of Social Work, and elect a collective which maintains a formal liaison with the School's staff.
 A regular newsletter, 'News worker', is produced.

 Representatives of the Association attend meetings of the Australian Association of Social Workers (NSW Branch) and the Council of Social Services of NSW, while contact with student bodies in other universities is maintained through the Australian Social Welfare Students' Collective.
-Further details may be obtained from the Social Work students noticeboards and the Enquiries Office of the School of Social Work.
+Further details may be obtained from the Social Work students notice boards and the Enquiries Office of the School of Social Work.